MikHulk/packet_sniffer/README.md

 ```

-Don't forget you need root access to access to the interfaces:
+Don't forget you need root access to read from interfaces:

 ```
 % sudo cargo run -- en0